VoltCruelerz/OwlMarble-Magic/classes/sorcerer/Sorcerer.md

 ### Distant Spell [SRD]

-When you cast a spell that has a range of 5 feet or greater, you can spend 1 mana point to double the range of the spell.
+When you cast a spell that has a range of 5 feet or greater, you can spend 1 mana point to increase the range of the spell by 30 times your sorcerer level.

 When you cast a spell that has a range of Touch, you can spend 1 mana point to make the range of the spell 30 feet.